mcfluffy44/duck66.github.io/README.md

-# duck66.github.io
+# Mind App
-This application is created for my sharing knowledge material on "How to Use Bootstrap on HTML"
+Mind is an application to help people recognize their depressive level